kazukitaninaka/blog.azoookid.dev/README.md

 ## My personal blog

-build with Next.js, TypeScript, vanilla-extract, react-markdown, and so on.
+built with Next.js, TypeScript, vanilla-extract, react-markdown, and so on.

 ## To add a new article